January 30, 2025

 “We don’t know anything about this guy; is he the one who was driving the van?”
 I asked.

 The mirroring continued between me and Watts, and he made a series of damaging admissions.
 He started vomiting information, as we now refer to it in my consulting business.
-He talked about an accomplice we had no knowledge of at the time.
+He talked about an accomplice we did not know of at the time.
 That exchange helped us nail the driver of the getaway car.

 By mirroring Watts’s own admissions, Voss was able to direct the conversation to his own advantage.
 He explains, “When deliberating on a negotiating strategy or approach, people tend to focus all their energies on what to say or do, but it’s how we are (our general demeanor and delivery) that is both the easiest thing to enact and the most immediately effective mode of influence.”